-Translational Medicine Data Catalogue
+Translational Data Catalog

-(A joint effort between IMI-eTRIKS and ELIXIR-Luxembourg)
+(A joint effort among IMI-FAIRplus, IMI-eTRIKS and ELIXIR-Luxembourg)

-Translational research scientists want to know what project study descriptions are available for disease areas and access the existing knowledge landscape. eTRIKS Data Catalogue will be a metadata repository linking the massive data available in a global system that can be optimally leveraged to improve biomedical research.
-The Data Catalogue will be interfaced with web-based software to enable remote, interactive data-mining such that important metadata and summaries of curated studies can be displayed.
+Translational research scientists want to know what project study descriptions are available for disease areas and access the existing knowledge landscape.
+The Translational Data Catalog will be a metadata repository linking the massive data available in a global system that can be optimally leveraged to improve biomedical research.
+The Data Catalog will be interfaced with web-based software to enable remote, interactive data-mining such that important metadata and summaries of curated studies can be displayed.
 The idea would be to have a 'one stop shop' to show the datasets that are available in IMI, H2020 projects and other projects or published sources and let us help partners to promote the solution and encourage to share data.
 This will create value for public and private organisations/ translational researchers and drive research collaboration formation towards convergence and precision medicine.

 The registry has been built up from the user perspective.
 Users confirm that the pilot is useful and want to give us their metadata.
 The framework is based on the recognition of value and the level of content.
 Software should meet users needs and keep it simple as possible.
 A scope is defined in parallel with creation of rough timeline.

 We performed a lean process to generically develop the catalog based on product-solution fit interviews that revealed the value and feasibility of the approach from a technical and a data gathering angle and enabled us to build a metadata template in a joined eTRIKS-UL-ELIXIR collaboration.
 Next, in the FAIRplus project, this template is being further developed to adopt community accpeted data models and accommodate more use cases and data types.
 Alongside these developments the data catalog pilot version was developed and is getting populated gradually with more and more projects.